-D. Compensatory Time Liquidation in Cash.
+D. Compensatory Bank Liquidation.

 At the option of the Appointing Authority, all or a portion of the compensatory bank may be liquidated in cash on June 30 in the first year of the contract and/or on June 30 of the second year of the contract.
 However, employees shall have the option of carrying over a maximum of fifty (50) hours of their compensatory bank to the next fiscal year.